-Accidents during sports activities can cause serious oral injuries.
+Accidents during sports activities can cause serious oral injuries and emergencies.
 These include chipping of the tooth, fracture, a knocked-out tooth, lateral displacement of the tooth, nerve damage, and soft-tissue damage to the gums, lips, tongue, cheeks, and other areas in the mouth.
-Sports mouthguards help protect an athlete's teeth and other oral structures from these injuries in action.
+Sports mouthguards, just like nightguards for sleep help protect an athlete's teeth and other oral structures from these injuries in action.

 Sports mouthguards are dental devices that fit around the teeth and cover them.
 Along with the teeth, they also protect the gums, tongue, and cheeks from acquiring trauma.
 Our panel of experts at Elliott Dentistry is ever-ready to help you understand the importance of sports mouthguards.